Vasudeva I: Sassanid invasion in the northwest

-Vusadeva I was the last great Kushan emperor, and the end of his rule coincides with the invasion of the Sassanians as far as northwestern India, and the establishment of the Indo-Sassanians or Kushanshahs from around 240 CE.
+Vasudeva I was the last great Kushan emperor, and the end of his rule coincides with the invasion of the Sassanians as far as northwestern India, and the establishment of the Indo-Sassanians or Kushanshahs from around 240 CE.
 Vasudeva I may have lost the territory of Bactria with its capital in Balkh to Ardashir I Kushanshah.
 Thereafter, Kushan rule would be restricted to their eastern territories, in western and central Punjab.

 Statuary

 The relatively peaceful reign of Vasudeva is marked by an important artistic production, in particular in the area of statuary.
 Several Buddhist statues are dated to the reign of Vasudeva, and are important markers for the chronology of Buddhist art.